trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 creating a source distribution are described in `Creating a tarball of the source tree`_ using the built-in ``package_source`` build target.
-The value added by TriBITS is that TriBITS will automatically exclude the source for any pakcages that are not enabled.
+The value added by TriBITS is that TriBITS will automatically exclude the source for any packages that are not enabled.
 In addition, the source for non-enabled subpackages can also be excluded depending on the value of `${PROJECT_NAME}_EXCLUDE_DISABLED_SUBPACKAGES_FROM_DISTRIBUTION`_.
 This allows one to create distributions for subsets of a larger project (even a